schavez21/RepositorioPrueba/README.md

 # RepositorioPrueba
 - HTML File that has cars in it.

-This page has two branches: Road cars and Race cars.
+This page has two sections: Road cars and Race cars.

 <details>
 <summary>Road cars</summary>